Trump greets Netanyahu with smiles, handshakes and a jolt or two

 WASHINGTON (Reuters) - President Donald Trump gave Prime Minister Benjamin Netanyahu a couple of jolts when they met for the first time on Wednesday as leaders of the United States and Israel.

-If there were differences, the two men – each immersed in political turmoil on the home front - did all they could to mask them during a White House news conference of smiles and cordial asides.
+If there were differences, the two men – each immersed in political turmoil on the home front - did all they could to mask them during a White House news conference brimming with smiles, asides and efforts to show how much they like each other.

+"Bibi and I have known each other a long time -- a smart man, great negotiator," said Trump, referring to the 67-year-old Israeli leader by his nickname.

+Netanyahu was equally effusive in response: "There is no greater supporter of the Jewish people and the Jewish state than President Donald Trump," he said, referring to the 70-year-old U.S. president who took office on Jan.
+20.

 Trump went some distance to embrace Netanyahu’s views, upending decades of U.S. Middle East policy by dropping insistence on a two-state solution to the Israeli-Palestinian conflict.

-Netanyahu sought to demonstrate personal chemistry with Israel’s closest ally after eight years of awkwardness and tensions with Trump's predecessor, President Barack Obama.
+Netanyahu sought to demonstrate personal chemistry with the American property-mogul-turned-politician, an acquaintance since the 1980s, especially after eight years of awkwardness and tensions with his predecessor, President Barack Obama.

-Trump and Netanyahu exchanged three handshakes during the news conference.
-Each time, Netanyahu looked Trump in the eye.

-With their wives and staff members in the audience, each man said the other’s country had no better ally than his country.

 Turning to Netanyahu, he said, “You know that, right?”